-Brightness Note -1.00 Min.
-Brightness value: darkest output.
+Brightness Note -1.00 Minimum value.
+Darkest output.
 The whole input range data gets transformed into the full black.
 This rule applies for any chosen Contrast value.
-Default Brightness value.
+Default value.
 0.00 The mid-level input level of 0.5 is transformed as the same output level of 0.5.
 This is true for any value of the other parameters.
 Any increase in the brightness towards +1.00 results into a lighter output.
-Any decrease of the brightness towards -1.00 results into a darker output. +1.00 Max.
-Brightness value: lightest output.
+Any decrease of the brightness towards -1.00 results into a darker output.
+Maximum value. +1.00 Lightest output.
 The whole input range data gets transformed into the full white.
 This rule applies for any chosen Contrast value.

-Effect of Brightness when all other controls are set to their default value: Contrast = 1.00; Visibility = 0.00; Negative = FALSE
+Effect of Brightness when all other controls are set to their default value: Contrast = 1.00; Visibility = 0.00; Negative = FALSE.